dharmaInit/psfetcher/README.md

    - `-r / --reddit`, to save results as a reddit-friendly comment
       - automatic split into multiple comments before reaching character limit (10000)
    - `-w / --web`, to save results as a simple HTML document
+   - `-x / --xlsx`, to save results as an XLSX spreadsheet

-   A Reddit comment and an HTML document will contain direct title links to a store while a text file will not.
+   A Reddit comment, an HTML document and an XLSX spreadsheet will contain direct store links while a plain text file will not.

   ## Misc
    PS Store no longer shows deals' written names on https://store.playstation.com/yy-xx/deals.
 However, names are still present in site code and they are mostly the same for all stores (except for the "All Deals" deal, which is often translated to a store's language).
 "Games Under x" type of deals are not translated and are generally the same with one confusing bit - the x's currency is USD, even if a store's currency is different.